-Ben.hosier@dacorum.gov.uk / 01442 228215 (x2215)
+Ben.Hosier@dacorum.gov.uk / 01442 228215 (ext.
+2215)

-Corporate Priorities A clean, safe and enjoyable environment Building strong and vibrant communities Ensuring economic growth and prosperity Ensuring efficient, effective and modern service delivery Climate and ecological emergency Wards affected All Purpose of the report: To update committee on the development and recommendations of the Parking Tariff and Smart Parking approach Recommendation (s) to the decision maker That the committee considers and notes the (s): proposal to informally consult businesses and residents on the proposed changes to parking policy as set out in the report, these include: Off-Street Parking tariff changes for 2024 - Minimum tariff for on street parking to be set at £2, Changing on-street Limited Wait Bays to chargeable spaces, Extending the current operating hours of the car parks, Introducing new longer stay off-street tariffs to support extended car park operating hours Consolidating off-street (car parks) short stay sessions to introduce a new minimum stay of 2 hours Opening up part of the upper level of the Water Gardens North car park for public use Mon - Fri.
-Reducing free parking sessions from 1hr to 45 minutes That the committee considers and notes the proposals for 'smart' technology as set out in section 2.4 and their inclusion in a future commissioning as part of the wider parking enforcement contract.
-That the committee notes that the council intends to retain the free parking policy in Gadebridge Park, Canal Fields, and the existing kings Langley car parks Period for post policy/project review: 12 months
+Corporate Priorities A clean, safe and enjoyable environment Building strong and vibrant communities Ensuring economic growth and prosperity Ensuring efficient, effective and modern service delivery Climate and ecological emergency Wards affected All Purpose of the report: To update Cabinet on the development and recommendations on the parking tariff and the parking charging policy.
+To update Cabinet on the outcome of the Parking Full Business Case in relation to 'smart' technology.
+Recommendation (s) to the decision maker (s): That Cabinet agrees to progress to informal consultation on the proposed changes to parking tariffs and charging policy as set out in the report.
+These include: Off-Street Parking tariff changes for 2024 On-Street tariff changes for 2024 - Minimum hourly tariff for on street parking to be set at £2, Changing on-street Limited Wait Bays to chargeable spaces, Extending the current operating hours of the car parks, Introducing new longer stay off-street tariffs to support extended car park operating hours Consolidating off-street (car parks) short stay sessions to introduce a new minimum stay of 2 hours Opening up part of the upper level of the Water Gardens North car park for public use Mon - Fri.
+Reducing free parking sessions from 1hr to 45 minutes That Cabinet agrees to progress the implementation of 'smart' technology as part of the re-commissioning of the parking enforcement contract Period for post policy/project review: The proposals in this report will be reported and scrutinised through the quarterly performance updates which are provided to Finance and Resources Scrutiny Committee.